-BMC is a producer that always seek for new probabilities, one good example is previous Impec Lamborghini edition.
+BMC is a producer that always seeks new probabilities, one good example is the previous BMC Impec Lamborghini edition.
 Defining their goal as “zero error in the production phase”, “handmade by machines” is the motto of BMC impec, referring to their use of customized industrial robotics in an automatized and controlled process to assemble advanced carbon fiber composites at high degrees of precision.

 Now they took one step forward (well, a really big step) and unveiled their vision of what bikes may look like in the future, with the new BMC Impec concept bike.
 The bike was created in BMC’s “Impec advanced research and development lab”.

 The main features are:

 - It is a one-legged bike: one-legged fork and one-legged chainstay.

 - There’s no rear triangle, due to absence of seat stays.